Institutional-caliber advisory for collectors, artists, families, and institutions — grounded in five generations of stewardship.

 Our vision extends across markets, geographies, and disciplines.
 We seek individuals who think globally and are energized by building something of lasting significance.

-Five generations of family legacy have shaped our belief that great stewardship and great business are inseparable.
+Five g that great stewardship and great business are inseparable.
 We build enduring value — for our clients, for the art, and for the professionals who make this platform exceptional.

 Whether you are building a collection, navigating an estate transition, seeking counsel on an artist's legacy, or exploring a strategic opportunity — we welcome the opportunity to listen and advise.